ruchitnannavare/Andy/README.md

 5) Andy contains native function calling support for getting weather of cities, adding an event to calendar, adding a track to a Spotify playlist, or creating a new playlist itself.

 Current function calling support:
-a) Ask Andy to add a track with artist name in your playlists
+1) Ask Andy to add a track with artist name in your playlists
-b) Ask Andy about weather for any city around the globe and it will show precise weather forecast for next hour
+2) Ask Andy about weather for any city around the globe and it will show precise weather forecast for next hour
-c) As Andy to add an event in the caendar and it will add the event after confirming eventname, date time and duration
+3) As Andy to add an event in the caendar and it will add the event after confirming eventname, date time and duration
-d) Ask Andy to launch an intent and it will launch the external intent if the package name is registered in the manifest.
+4) Ask Andy to launch an intent and it will launch the external intent if the package name is registered in the manifest.

 Development:
 Andy being my my first Kotlin native android project, these large language models were crucial tools to churn out function chunks of code based on my understanding of the app.